Skip to main content

 The power of breaking a sweat: New cardio machines create energy at USF

-New cardio equipment in the USF Campus Recreation Center allows users to convert their workout into electricity.
+SHERIDAN, WYOMING – April 5, 2022 – New cardio equipment in the USF Campus Recreation Center allows users to convert their workout into electricity.
 USF is the first college or university in Florida to have 12 SportsArt ECO-POWR treadmills, ellipticals and indoor cycles.
 Each one-hour workout can power a desktop computer for at least two hours.
+Users can keep track of their progress through a digital leaderboard that displays real-time data on how much electricity students generate on the equipment.

 Cutting edge technology inspires young paraplegic